-- AFOLU is a key contributor to GHG emissions in the selected countries and is included in all seven countries' national socio-economic development, climate change and green growth strategies and plans.
+- This paper reviews LEDS for AFOLU in seven countries in Asia: Bangladesh, Cambodia, India, Indonesia, Lao PDR, Thailand, and Viet Nam. - AFOLU is a key contributor to greenhouse gas emissions in the selected countries and is included in all seven countries' national socioeconomic development, climate change, and green growth strategies and plans.
 However, national AFOLU strategies take a variety of forms and are not always directly aimed at reducing emissions.
-Many are designed to achieve development or adaptation objectives that may have mitigation co-benefits. - 2.
-INDCs do not comprehensively include AFOLU mitigation targets.
-Only two countries (Indonesia and Vietnam) include both agriculture and forestry mitigation targets and measures in their INDCs.
-Neither sector is included in Thailand or Bangladesh's INDC mitigation commitments.
-However, Thailand includes a forest cover target in their adaptation strategy and Bangladesh indicates AFOLU measures as "possible further mitigation actions" that are conditional on international support.
-The three remaining countries, India, Cambodia and Laos include forestry targets in their INDCs while leaving out agriculture, which is covered in adaptation measures only. - 3.
-In both national plans and INDCs, agriculture emission reduction targets and measures are not as well covered as those in forestry.
-In national plans quantifiable targets are much more common in the forestry sector than in the agriculture sector.
-In INDCs only Indonesia and Vietnam include agriculture as key mitigation priorities, while India explicitly excludes the sector from its mitigation commitments and other countries mention agriculture only in the context of adaptation. - 4.
-Most countries indicate in their INDCs that they require international support in the form of finance, technology and capacity building, while some further state estimated costs and the level of support required.
-However, some countries including Thailand, Indonesia and Bangladesh do not provide cost estimates of AFOLU mitigation measures in their INDCs. - 5.
-None of the INDCs reviewed explicitly mention the role of private sector sustainability commitments or the role of financial services on reducing emissions.
-None of the INDCs mention commitments by private companies engaged in large-scale production, trade and manufacturing of timber and agricultural commodities to reduce their impact on deforestation.
-Nor do the INDCs consider the growing trend of financial service providers to finance AFOLU investments that mitigate GHG emissions, potentially at very large scale.
-The potential of private-sector finance for emission reductions in the AFOLU sector could be more clearly addressed in future NDCs. - 6.
-There may be scope for increasing the mitigation contribution from AFOLU, but more work is needed to help refine and in some cases enhance a number of countries' mitigation contributions from AFOLU.
-Contributions from the private sector - both companies and financial institutions - could help scale up mitigation contributions.
+Many are designed to achieve development or adaptation objectives that may have mitigation co-benefits. - INDCs do not comprehensively include AFOLU mitigation targets.
+Only two countries (Indonesia and Viet Nam) include both agriculture and forestry mitigation targets and measures in their INDCs.
+Neither sector is included in Thailand's or Bangladesh's INDC mitigation commitments.
+However, Thailand includes a forest cover target in its adaptation strategy, and Bangladesh indicates AFOLU measures as "possible further mitigation actions" that are conditional on international support.
+India, Cambodia, and Laos include forestry targets in their INDCs while leaving out agriculture, which is covered in adaptation measures only. - In both national plans and INDCs, agriculture emission reduction targets and measures are not as well covered as those in forestry.
+In national plans, quantifiable targets are much more common in the forestry sector than in the agriculture sector.
+In INDCs, only Indonesia and Viet Nam include agriculture as key mitigation priorities, while India explicitly excludes the sector from its mitigation commitments, and other countries mention agriculture only in the context of adaptation. - Most countries indicate in their INDCs that they require international support in the form of finance, technology, and capacity building, while some also state estimated costs and the level of support required.
+However, some countries, including Thailand, Indonesia, and Bangladesh, do not provide cost estimates of AFOLU mitigation measures in their INDCs. - None of the INDCs reviewed explicitly mentions the role of private sector sustainability commitments or financial services in reducing emissions.
+None of the INDCs mentions commitments by private companies engaged in large scale production, trade, and manufacturing of timber and agricultural commodities to reduce their impact on deforestation.
+Nor do the INDCs consider the growing trend for financial service providers to finance AFOLU investments that mitigate greenhouse gas emissions, potentially at very large scale.
+The potential of private sector finance for emission reductions in the AFOLU sector could be more clearly addressed in future Nationally Determined Contributions (NDCs). - There may be scope for increasing the mitigation contribution from AFOLU, but more work is needed to help refine-and in some cases enhance-a number of countries' mitigation contributions from AFOLU.
+Contributions from the private sector-both companies and financial institutions-could help scale up mitigation contributions.
 Increased mitigation may be expressed within domestic policy and internationally communicated contributions.